 Lehner allowed three goals on 37 shots in Saturday's 3-0 loss against the Panthers.

 Lehner did a pretty decent job, but the Sabres offense was unable to solve James Reimer.
 The Swedish netminder entered the season with 35 wins over parts of six NHL campaigns, but he posted 23 victories in his first full year as a starter.

 Lehner will be in net Saturday against the Panthers, Mike Harrington of the Buffalo Guild reports.

 Lehner's first two starts of April didn't go as planned, letting up a combined six goals in 63:30 of ice time.
 He bounced back Wednesday against Montreal though, deflecting 31 of the 32 shots he faced.
 Buffalo plays Sunday as well, but this is expected to be Lehner's last start of the season with Anders Nilsson starting tomorrow.
 The 25-year-old netminder has long-term potential and is one to keep an eye on for seasons to come.

-Lehner saved 31 of 32 shots during Monday's win over Dallas.
+Lehner saved 31 of 32 shots during Wednesday's win over Montreal.